Academic Credentials

 • Italian

-Dr. Grossi specializes in the performance evaluation and failure analysis of mechanical systems in various industries, but primarily in rail, mining, automotive, and industrial piping.
-He often relies upon computer simulations and physical testing to perform engineering investigations of industrial machines and mechanical components (including valves, fittings, hoses, and pipes).
+Dr. Grossi specializes in the performance evaluation and failure analysis of mechanical systems in various industries, but primarily in consumer products, automotive, industrial machinery, rail, and mining.
+Dr. Grossi often relies upon computer analysis and physical testing to perform engineering investigations of consumer products, industrial machines, vehicles, and vehicle components.
+As a certified vibration analyst, Dr. Grossi is also qualified to establish, direct, and perform programs for condition monitoring and diagnostics of machines.

 Railroad